justinborromeo/miscellaneous-programming-notes/Concurrency.md

 # Concurrency

 There are two basic units of execution:
-- Processes: have a self-contained execution environment and are allocated memory space
+- Processes: have a self-contained execution environment and are allocated memory space.
 - Threads: sometimes called lightweight processes, they also provide execution environments but at a lower resource costs.
-Threads also exist within processes (every process has at least one)
+Threads also exist within processes (every process has at least one).

 ## Bugs caused by Multi-Threading